 Most business is done in English, and most organisations require competency in spoken and written English.

-How to explain your UK qualifications to employers
+How to explain your qualifications to employers

-Trade certificates, diplomas, bachelor degrees and postgraduate qualifications are all acknowledged.
+Trade certificates, diplomas, Bachelor degrees and postgraduate qualifications are all acknowledged.

 Average working hours in New Zealand are typically between 37 and 40 hours a week across five days.